 Design thinking is a structured and collaborative process to engage staff and multiple stakeholders to co-create services and improve service experience.
 The effective application of design thinking in the delivery of public services would further enhance service quality and efficiency, and meet the public needs.

-We had participated in the following design thinking projects:
+We have participated in the following design thinking projects:

 - Hongkong Post User Research and User Centred Design Pilot Project – Mongkok Post Office for Hongkong Post